Meowmixforme/OutManumber/README.md

 # OutManumber

-OutManumber is a digital board game developed using Flowgorithm as a foundation year project by James Fothergill.
+OutManumber is a digital board game developed using Flowgorithm as a foundation year project.
 In this two-player game, participants traverse a game board, encountering spaces with positive and negative numbers.
 Landing on a positive number propels you forward, while a negative number sends you backwards, with the magnitude determining the number of spaces moved.

 ## Overview